 Here are 5 things you can do today to improve the quality of your marketing data:

 - Merge Duplicates – Duplicate leads cost you money.
-They take up room in your marketing database, they skew your reporting metrics, and they cause you to send duplicate messages to the same lead.
+They take up room in your marketing database, skew your reporting metrics, and cause you to send duplicate messages to the same lead.
 In addition, each lead record might have different information, so merging them helps you gain a better image of your potential customer.
 Most marketing automation platforms have a tool that will help you identify possible duplicate leads.
 You should take advantage of this.
 Once a month you should go through your lead database and merge duplicates.
-If you schedule this as routine task, you will not find yourself staring down the barrel of an unmanageable list of dupes.
+If you schedule this as a routine task, you will not find yourself staring down the barrel of an unmanageable list of dupes.
 References for your marketing automation platform: Eloqua, Hubspot, Infusionsoft, and Marketo.

-- Remove Inactive Leads – Inactive leads have a similar effect as duplicates, they take up space and they skew your metrics.
+- Remove Inactive Leads – Inactive leads have a similar effect as duplicates, they take up space and skew your metrics.
 If a lead has not engaged with you, or they have unsubscribed, it is time to consider removing them.
 You can use marketing automation to help with this.
 You can set up a campaign (or program) that identifies all leads that have not engaged for some reasonable amount of time.
 The time depends on the length of your lead lifecycle.
 It could be as low as 90 days or up to 18 months.
 An effective campaign would identify leads to remove by following this type of logic: Leads that have not:

 - been identified as a customer